 Common Career Mistakes and How to Avoid Them

-Are you doing everything possible to improve you career but without success?
-Have you ever considered why your coworker or friend gets promoted, while you’re stuck in the same place?
-It’s true that a lot of us commit common blunders when we work, which slows our growth.
-Keep reading to discover these mistakes and learn how you can avoid making them.
+Are you trying everything to progress you career with no success?
+Have you ever wondered why your coworker or friend has been promoted while you’re still in the same job?
+It’s true that a lot of us make a few common errors in our work that slow down development.
+Learn about these mistakes and ways they can be avoided.

 Key Takeaways

-- Seek Mentoring, Continuing Education and transferable skill set Enhancement to remain competitive.
+- Seek Mentoring, Continuing Education, and Transferable Skill Set Enhancement to remain ahead of the curve.

 Not Establishing Goals

-Are you able to articulate a vision of where you want to be in the next year or two?
-Failing to set achievable goals can hinder progress.
-Set clear, short and long-term objectives, prioritizing those with the greatest impact on your career advancement.
-To improve your job satisfaction make sure that your goals are in line with your personal needs.
+Do you possess a precise idea of where you want to be in the next one year or two?
+Failure to set goals that are achievable can slow progress.
+Set clear, short and long-term objectives prioritizing those with the greatest impact on career advancement.
+To boost job satisfaction, ensure that these goals are in line with your personal needs.

 - Participate in employee resource groups